 The massive changes that have taken place in New Zealand since my last visit here in 1988 were obvious from the moment I walked out of Immigration at Auckland airport.

-Like so many other countries, New Zealand has got, and even perpetuated many miles from home (as witness the success of the Kiwi-owned Caravan and Allpress in the UK), the coffee bug.
+Like so many other countries, New Zealand has got, and even perpetuated many miles from home (as witness the success of the New Zealander-owned Caravan and Allpress in the UK), the coffee bug.
 Right opposite the exit into the free world is a branch of the Long White Coffee Company.

 And next to it is a Hayama sushi and noodle bar, the manifestation of an Asian influx during the past quarter of a century that was apparent to us as our plane from LA landed next to another plane full of Chinese.
 A Chinese interpreter was on hand to help the New Zealand official in charge of stopping the import of livestock, fruit and vegetables.
 (The Chinese are big buyers of much of what New Zealand produces, from its honey to its racehorses.)
 In fact, Auckland’s Asian population is reckoned by some to be as high as 25% of the city’s total and the route taken into the city by our Indian taxi driver, who moved here 20 years ago from Mumbai, was lined with restaurants and food shops featuring Thai, Vietnamese, Chinese and Japanese cuisines.